df-law/TR/L/6458/EN.md

 Material or cash support may be provided to irregular migrants about whom deportation decision has been taken and who want to return voluntarily to country of origin, who are deemed appropriate by Directorate General.
 ### 2
 Work regarding voluntary return of irregular migrants may be carried out in cooperation with international organizations, public institutions and organizations and civil society organizations.
-## PART THREE
-## International Protection
+## Part 3 - International Protection
-## CHAPTER ONE
-## Types of International Protection, Exclusion from International Protection
+## Chapter 1 - Types of International Protection, Exclusion from International Protection
 ## Article 61 - Refugee
 ### 1
 Following status determination procedures, refugee status shall be granted to a foreigner who as a result of events occurring in European countries and owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of their citizenship and is unable or, owing to such fear, is unwilling to avail themselves of the protection of that country; or who, not having a nationality and being outside the country of their former habitual residence as a result of such events, is unable or, owing to such fear, is unwilling to return to it.